michael-mcanulty/ts-binance-api/README.md

 # ts-binance-api
->A Typescript API for trading cryptocurrency on Binance
+>A Typescript API for trading cryptocurrency on Binance.

 ```
 import {